 If not successfully resolved, children may grow up feeling that ‘they are bad’.
 In other words, they may believe that they are not capable of performing socially approved behaviors.
 Their self esteem deteriorates, they may withdraw into a shell and may manifest what is popularly known as ‘low-self confidence’.
 Chances are also there that such children may develop anti-social tendencies if the conflict remains unresolved over time.

-HELPING OUR YOUNG ONES THROUGH THIS STAGE:
+HOW CAN WE HELP OUR YOUNG ONES THROUGH THIS STAGE ?

 We would all wish to facilitate healthy resolution of this stage in our children.
 The first step towards this is gaining an understanding of what all behaviors the child can engage in during this stage.